San Francisco is often ranked as one of the best cities in the world to move to because of its reported high quality of life.

 Using the same salary from the example above, you’d only need to spend 27% of your monthly income on a shared room within a coliving space.

 Pro-Tip: Check out this neat tool to help you calculate how much you’d need to earn in order to afford monthly rent in San Francisco.
-Then, head over to our San Francisco coliving listings page to see what coliving spaces fall within your range.
+Then, head over to our coliving spaces page to see what coliving spaces fall within your range.

 Coliving spaces also promote flexible leases, meaning you can pretty much move in or out whenever you choose.
 You’re not tied to a 1-year contract like a traditional lease, which supports the flexibility and freedom most young people aspire to achieve today.